tatianaacostag/DevelopersDoc_site/content/en/docs/Tools/Shopping cart plugins/Salesforce.md

 To get started, register on the <a href="https://control.paymentsos.com/signup" target="_blank">PayU Enterprise (PaymentsOS) official website</a>.
 Please provide your name, your company's name and website, and the email address of the administrator user.
 Once you've completed the registration, you'll receive an email to set your password.
 After that, you'll be able to access the PayU Enterprise Control Center.

-By default, new accounts are set to test mode.
-To enable live transactions, contact your account manager and submit a request with the following details:
+By default, new accounts are set to test mode. **To enable live transactions, contact your account manager and submit a request with the following details**:

 * **PayU Latam Merchant ID:** Locate your LATAM account’s Merchant ID in the <a href="https://developers.payulatam.com/latam/en/payu-module-documentation/getting-started/understanding-the-payu-module/technical-configuration.html#merchant-and-account-ids" target="_blank">PayU Management Panel</a>.
 * **PayU Enterprise Account ID:** Find your Account ID in the PayU Enterprise control panel by clicking your username in the upper-right corner.